isomorphicdude/isomorphicdude.github.io/_posts/2022-04-06-numerical-week9.markdown

 ### **Eigenvals of Jacobi are Roots**

-The roots are the eigenvalues of the truncated Jacobi by the 3-term recurrence.
+The roots are the eigenvalues of the truncated **symmetric Jacobi** by the 3-term recurrence, where the symmetry is due to orthonormality.

 And we get diagonalization of the truncated Jacobi.

 $$
 X_n = Q_n^T D Q_n
 $$

 where

 $$
 Q_n = \begin{bmatrix}